Trauma Informed Therapy

 Why is it Important that my Therapist be

 A trauma-informed therapist recognises that a person may not think of themselves as a trauma survivor and may not be aware of living with the consequences of what they have experienced.
 These survivors may be triggered to feel with too much emotional intensity or conversely shut down and be unable to feel anything at all.
-It can be confusing and frightening and it is essential that a therapist is able to recognise these signs and be able to work with that person in a way that creates a sense of safety in the room so that they can begin the journey toward healing.
+It can be confusing and frightening and it is essential that a therapist is able to recognise these signs and be able to work with that person in a way that creates an embodied sense of safety in the room where mind and body are integrated so that they can begin the journey toward healing.

 Get in Touch